Two of the end mirrors are in the east hut.

 The experiment will help us understand space and time better: what they are made of, and how they relate to matter and energy.

-The experiment, also known as Fermilab E-990, is currently collecting data.
+The experiment, also known as Fermilab E-990, has concluded data collection and analysis

 The paper documenting our first science results is now published in Physical Review Letters: First Measurements of High Frequency Cross-Spectra from a Pair of Large Michelson Interferometers.

 There is also a Fermilab news article describing the result.

 Interferometric Constraints on Spacelike Coherent Rotational Fluctuations (13 Dec 2020) describes results from the "bent-arm" configuration.

 We describe our Data Management Principles for the Holometer.

 Here is a CSV file containing the data used for the September 2016 Physical Review Letters results.